Himes History, Family Crest & Coats of Arms

 Early Notables of the Himes family (pre 1700)

-of the Exchequer...
-Another 35 words (2 lines of text) are included under the topic Early Himes Notables in all our PDF Extended History products and printed products wherever possible.
+Another 116 words (8 lines of text) are included under the topic Early Himes Notables in all our PDF Extended History products and printed products wherever possible.

 Himes Settlers in United States in the 19th Century

 - J V Himes, who landed in San Francisco, California in 1855

 Contemporary Notables of the name Himes (post 1700) +